diem/off-chain-reference/specs/protocol.md

 In each channel one VASP takes the role of a _protocol server_ and the other the role of a _protocol client_ for the purposes of sequencing commands into a joint command sequence.
 Note that these roles are distinct to the HTTP client/server -- and both VASPs act as an HTTP server and client to listen and respond to requests.

-Who is the protcol server and who is the client VASP is determined by comparing their binary LibraAddress.
+Who is the protocol server and who is the client VASP is determined by comparing their binary LibraAddress.
 The following rules are used to determine which entity serves as which party: The last bit of VASP A’s parent address in binary _w_ is XOR’d with the last bit in VASP B’s parent address in binary _x_.
 This results in either 0 or 1.
 If the result is 0, the lower parent address is used as the server side.
 If the result is 1, the higher parent address is used as the server side.